Swapping one addiction for another?

-Pros: Hypnotherapy drug free.
-It addresses the physical addiction and the habit and behaviours.
+Pros: Hypnotherapy is drug-free.
+It addresses physical addiction, the habit and behaviours.
 Hypnotherapists work with your emotions and feelings about smoking, what life will be like as a non-smoker and any previous attempts at stopping.
 It increases your motivation to stop smoking.
-Helping you manage any particular concerns you have such needing to reduce stress or fear of putting on weight.
+Helping you manage any particular concerns you have such as needing to reduce stress or fear of putting on weight.
 Your therapist will tailor your sessions specifically to your needs to make sure you get the result you want.
 It works alongside many other methods to quit smoking such as medication and NRT.

 Cons: It can be expensive.
 Finding the right therapist is crucial.
 You have to want to give up smoking.